phalcon/documentation/docs/adr-router.md

 ## Overview

 The ADR router maps an incoming request to an action class by convention, with no route table to maintain.
-The HTTP method and the static path segments identify the class; any trailing segments become request attributes.
+The class name is the HTTP method followed by the resource and, when present, an operation; the resource and any leading areas form the namespace.
+Trailing segments become request attributes.

 ```
-GET    /invoices         ->  MyApp\Action\Invoices\Get
+GET   /invoices          ->  MyApp\Action\Invoices\GetInvoices
-POST   /invoices         ->  MyApp\Action\Invoices\Post
+POST  /invoices          ->  MyApp\Action\Invoices\PostInvoices
-GET    /invoices/42      ->  MyApp\Action\Invoices\Get       (attribute 0 = "42")
+GET   /invoices/42       ->  MyApp\Action\Invoices\GetInvoices       (attribute 0 = "42")
+GET   /invoices/list     ->  MyApp\Action\Invoices\GetInvoicesList
-GET    /invoices/42/pdf  ->  MyApp\Action\Invoices\Pdf\Get   (attribute 0 = "42")
+POST  /invoices/void/42  ->  MyApp\Action\Invoices\PostInvoicesVoid  (attribute 0 = "42")
 ```

+A leading area nests the namespace: `POST /accounting/invoices/void/42` resolves to `MyApp\Action\Accounting\Invoices\PostInvoicesVoid`.
+Because the operation is part of the class name rather than a namespace segment, it may be a word like `list` or `void` that could not itself be a namespace.

 ## Configuration